yalcinerbora/mray/README.md

 ## Future Work
  - ~~Implement a "host" renderer (CPU).~~
- - Implement "device" abstraction layers for Intel and AMD gpus (via SYCL and HIP respectively).
-Functionality is abstracted away, so this should be relatively straightforward given these APIs have all the functionality of CUDA that we use.
+ - Implement "device" abstraction layers for Intel and AMD GPUs (via SYCL and HIP, respectively).
+Functionality is abstracted away, so this should be straightforward, given that these APIs have all the functionality of CUDA that we use.
  - Add support for volume rendering
- - Add support for spectral rendering (Again abstraction is there but not correct at the moment it requires quite a bit of work).
+ - ~~Add support for spectral rendering (Again, abstraction is there but not correct at the moment it requires quite a bit of work).~~
  - Out-of-core texturing support (texture streaming).

 ## Similar Projects